BeycanPress/cryptopay-lite/readme.txt

 **Pro Version:**

+* 1 Domain license
+* 1 Year of updates
+* 1 Year of support
 * All the features in the free package
 * Unlimited EVM-based network support
 * Unlimited coin payments support